cashubtc/nuts/tests/26-test.md

 ### Preferred Mint List with Fee Reserve and Supported Methods

-A payment request specifying a preferred mint list with `ms` set to `false` (tag 0x09), an additional fee reserve for non-preferred mints (tag 0x0a), and the payment methods the sending mint must support (tag 0x0b).
+A payment request specifying a preferred mint list with `mp` set to `true` (tag 0x09), an additional fee reserve for non-preferred mints (tag 0x0a), and the payment methods the sending mint must support (tag 0x0b).

 ```json
 {